vend/mysql-uuid/README.md

 clock_seq_low             | unsigned small  | 9     | The low field of the clock sequence.
 time_midlow               | unsigned 48-bit | 10-15 | The mid field (long) of the timestamp multiplexed with the low field (short) of the timestamp.

 Note that we leave the version and variant fields in the same place.
-When we reorder, we change the variant to `3` and set the version to `3`, which allows us to later identify reordered UUIDs.
+This means if you have anything that gets information from the version and variant fields, or does something like parse the timestamp fields back out of the ID, then this format won't be backward compatible for you.
+Ideally, we'd set a different version or variant, but it's unclear which values are reserved (e.g. Microsoft has an assigned variant for their UUIDs), and this would still cause problems if we picked a variant already in use.

+### Binary

-For binary IDs, we always reorder the fields, and there's no standard way to read the variant/version anyway (no field separators), so we rearrange the fields more aggressively (no need to keep the 4-2-2-2-6 format):
+For binary UUIDs, we always reorder the field, and in a slightly more aggressive way than the reordered string format.
+There's no standard way to read the variant/version from a 16 byte binary value, and no field separators, so we rearrange the fields more aggressively (no need to keep the 4-2-2-2-6 byte format):

 Field                     | Type           | Octet | Note
 -----                     | ----           | ----- | ----